jchapuis/akka-persistent-entity/README.md

 ```

 #### AssignVehicle command
 Once the booking is created, we need to select a vehicle to service the ride.
-For the sake of simplicity in this article we're going to grossly gloss that over, but one can imagine a sophisticated algorithm which would select the optimal vehicle according to a set of criteria.
+For the sake of simplicity in this article we're not delving into details, but one can imagine a sophisticated algorithm which would select the optimal vehicle.
 This algorithm could be monitoring `RideBooked` events from the Akka event journal to launch an optimization asynchronously, and send a command back to the ride entity once a vehicle has been matched (note that event projections can also be abstracted in the domain, this could be the topic of a subsequent article).
 Let's name this command `AssignVehicle`.
 Here's a simple definition for it:

 ```scala